 The Statemaster website also provides state and country level education statistics, along with statistics related to pretty much every other topic under the sun.

-The USDA every few years does a census of farms and makes data available online related to farm economy, crops, and livestock.
-This data is usually available at the county level.
+The USDA every few years does a census of farms and makes time series data available online related to farm economy, crops, and livestock.
+The data are usually available at the county level.

 Data on latitude, longitude and population for cities all over the world can be obtained from the World Atlas website.
 This data is useful for models or analyses that have a geospatial component.